Cost of LivingUpdated May 2026

 Is the Montana state average different from Billings's?

-Montana's state average for rent prices is $1,854, which is actually higher than Billings's $1,812.
-Billings is one of the more affordable cities within Montana for this category.
+Montana's state average for rent prices is $1,081, which is lower than Billings's average of $1,138.
+This means Billings is on the pricier side even within its own state.

 ← All costs in BillingsRent Prices in all cities →All Cost of LivingMontana overviewCan I afford Billings?Living alone in BillingsSalary needed in Billings